brandongregoryscott/beets/README.md

 ## Quick Start

-The app can be accessed now at [beets.studio](https://beets.studio).
+The app can be accessed at [beets.studio](https://beets.studio).
 While no account is necessary to begin using the app, functionality is limited.

 https://user-images.githubusercontent.com/11774799/163682665-69db80cf-22ba-44be-87bd-ad27e24138fd.mp4